blazium-engine/blazium-docs/contributing/workflow/pr_workflow.rst

 The branches on the Git repository are organized as follows:

--  The ``master`` branch is where the development of the next major version occurs.
+-  The ``blazium-dev`` branch is where the development of the next major version occurs.
 As a development branch, it can be unstable and is not meant for use in production.
 This is where PRs should be done in priority.
 -  The stable branches are named after their version, e.g. ``3.1`` and ``2.1``.
-   They are used to backport bugfixes and enhancements from the ``master`` branch to the currently maintained stable release (e.g. 3.1.2 or 2.1.6).
+   They are used to backport bugfixes and enhancements from the ``blazium-dev`` branch to the currently maintained stable release (e.g. 3.1.2 or 2.1.6).
    As a rule of thumb, the last stable branch is maintained until the next minor version (e.g. the ``3.0`` branch was maintained until the release of Godot 3.1).
-   If you want to make PRs against a maintained stable branch, please check first if your changes are also relevant for the ``master`` branch, and if so make the PR for the ``master`` branch in priority.
+   If you want to make PRs against a maintained stable branch, please check first if your changes are also relevant for the ``blazium-dev`` branch, and if so make the PR for the ``blazium-dev`` branch in priority.
 Release managers can then cherry-pick the fix to a stable branch if relevant.
--  There might occasionally be feature branches, usually meant to be merged into the ``master`` branch at some time.
+-  There might occasionally be feature branches, usually meant to be merged into the ``blazium-dev`` branch at some time.

 Forking and cloning
 -------------------